 If I’m in the mood for a coffee, I absolutely love to make a Turkish coffee.
 But there are so many other ways to enjoy it as well — including in your snacks!

-Because I know many of my BBG girls love their cup of coffee, I wanted to share a recipe that you can try out for International Coffee Day.
+Because I know many of you love your cup of coffee, I wanted to share a recipe that you can try out for International Coffee Day.

 Now, I know there is usually no such thing as leftover coffee, so this recipe uses instant coffee granules.
 You don’t have to worry about brewing the perfect cup before you start baking.
 I would recommend using plain granules (rather than flavoured varieties), to ensure there is no extra added sugar.

 If you’re looking for International Coffee Day ideas that are healthy AND delicious, these coffee muffins are just the thing!

 Cook time: 20 mins

 - 2 tbsp instant coffee granules